iifl-logo

 Statutory Auditors

 Shareholders in their meeting held on 27-09-2022 appointed M/s.
-Mohan & Mohan Associates, Chartered Accountants, Thiruvananthapuram having Firm Registration No. 02902S as the Statutory Auditors of the Company for a term of five years to hold office from the conclusion of the Twenty Nineth Annual General Meeting (AGM) of the Company until the conclusion of the Thirty Fourth AGM to be held in the year 2027.
+Mohan & Mohan Associates, Chartered Accountants, Thiruvananthapuram having Firm Registration No. 02902S as the Statutory Auditors of the Company for a term of five years to hold office from the conclusion of the Twenty Nineth Annual General Meeting (‘AGM) of the Company until the conclusion of the Thirty Fourth AGM to be held in the year

+There is no qualification, disclaimer, reservation or adverse remark made by the Statutory Auditors in Auditors Report.
 During the period under review, there were no frauds reported by the auditors under provisions of the Companies Act, 2013.

 Secretarial Auditors

 Pursuant to the provisions of Section 204 of the Act read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, and Regulation 24A of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 M/s.
-SVJS & Associates, Company Secretaries, was appointed to undertake the Secretarial Audit of the company and its material subsidiary for the year ended March 31, 2024.
-The Secretarial Auditors have submitted their
+SVJS & Associates, Company Secretaries, was appointed to undertake the Secretarial Audit of the company and its material subsidiary for the year ended

-report and the Board took note of the same.
+March 31, 2025.
+The Secretarial Auditors have submitted their report and the Board took note of the same.
 The Secretarial Audit Report is annexed herewith.

-Pursuant to SEBI Circular No. CIR/CFD/CMD1/27/2019 dated February 8, 2019, the company has submitted the Secretarial Compliance Report from Practicing Company Secretaries on compliance of all applicable SEBI Regulations and circulars/guidelines issued there under with the Stock Exchange within the prescribed due date.
+Pursuant to SEBI Circular No. CIR/CFD/CMD1/27/2019 dated February 8, 2019, the company has submitted the Secretarial Compliance Report from Practicing Company Secretaries on compliance of all applicable SEBI Regulations and circulars/ guidelines issued there under with the Stock Exchange within the prescribed due date.

 Management Comments to the observations of the Secretarial Auditors